scavany/typhoid_sf_antibiotics/README.md

-# typhoid_sf_antibiotics
+# A framework for quantifying the clinical impact of substandard and falsified antimicrobials
-Framework for estimating clinical impacts of SF antimicrobials, on typhoid
+## With application to typhoid fever